How Long Do Plug-In Air Fresheners Last? (Plus How to Extend Their Life)

 Frequently Asked Questions

-This typically happens when a warmer reaches the end of its lifespan or when oil spills inside the unit, causing the internal heating element to burn leftover residue.
-Unplug the device immediately and throw it in the trash, as you will need a complete replacement.
+The internal heating element is burning leftover oil residue or the plastic housing is melting.
+This happens when a warmer reaches the end of its lifespan or when oil spills inside the unit.
+Unplug it immediately and throw the warmer unit in the trash.
+You need a replacement.

-No. Commercial plug-in refills use specific carrier oils designed to vaporize at exact temperatures, whereas pure essential oils have different flash points and can catch fire when exposed to continuous heat.
-Always buy the branded refills specifically manufactured for your device’s heating element.
+No. Commercial plug-in refills use specific carrier oils designed to vaporize at exact temperatures.
+Pure essential oils have different flash points and can catch fire when exposed to the continuous heat of a plug-in element.
+Always buy the branded refills made for your specific device.

-Plug-in warmers draw very little power, with most units using between two and four watts of electricity.
-Leaving a standard warmer plugged in constantly for a whole year will only add about four dollars to your annual electric bill.
+Plug-in warmers draw very little power.
+Most units use between two and four watts of electricity.
+Leaving one plugged in constantly for a whole year will only cost you about four dollars on your electric bill.

-The warmer unit likely has a burned-out heating element, as the plastic housing only lasts about six to twelve months before the internal resistor stops functioning.
-If you touch the top vents after an hour of use and the plastic feels cold, the warmer is broken and needs replacing.
+The warmer unit likely has a burned-out heating element.
+The plastic housing lasts about six to twelve months before the internal resistor stops functioning.
+Touch the top vents after an hour.
+If the plastic feels cold, the warmer is broken and needs replacing.

-Manufacturers design these warmers for continuous use, utilizing flame-retardant materials in the plastic housing to handle constant low-level heat.
-However, you should still replace the warmer unit every six months to prevent the degrading heating element from causing a dangerous short circuit.
+Manufacturers design these warmers for continuous use.
+The plastic housing contains flame-retardant materials to handle constant low-level heat.
+You should still replace the warmer unit every six months to prevent the degrading heating element from causing a short circuit.